astropy/astropy/docs/models/algorithms.rst

 Univariate Polynomial Evaluation
 ################################

-* The evaluation of 1D polynomial uses Horner's algorithm.
+* The evaluation of 1D polynomials uses Horner's algorithm.

-* The evaluation of 1D Chebyshev and Legendre polynomials uses Clenshaw algorithm.
+* The evaluation of 1D Chebyshev and Legendre polynomials uses Clenshaw's algorithm.

 Multivariate Polynomial Evaluation
 ##################################